Higher harmonics - What is it? - Insight into higher harmonics

 Overloading of the neutral conductor

 If many switching power supplies or lamps with electronic control gear are included in a 3-phase network with zero, then the proportion of 3rd harmonic components in the current is large.
 A property of the 50 Hz ground harmonic is that the vector sum of the current of the 3 phases is zero at any time.
-So with an equally loaded system, no current flows through the zero.
+With an equally loaded system, no current flows through the zero.
 The 3rd harmonic components are shifted by 120 °, but they still add.
 That is why they add themselves to the zero, so that the current through the zero is much larger than expected.

 If the phase current of the fundamental wave is 10 A, and the proportion of 3rd harmonic current is 60%, then the zero runs through 18 A. The above theory also applies to the harmonic components that are a multiple of 3, so also the 9th, 15th, 21st and so on.